warroyo/flux-tmc-multitenant/README.md

 By enabling this bootstrap kustomization it will start the process of installing all of the required tools on the infra-ops clusters.

+1. rename the folder `clusters/eks.eks-warroyo2.us-west-2.infra-ops` to match your TMC cluster name.
+2. enable the kustomization

 ```bash
 tanzu tmc continuousdelivery kustomization create -f tmc/continousdelivery/infra-ops.yaml -s clustergroup
 ```

 Here is a breakdown on what gets installed and how.
+This does not cover the initial bootstrap process in detail which is covered in detail in the [above section](#Clustergroup bootstrapping)

 1. The kustomization created above points to this path `clustergroups/infra-ops` in this repo.
 2. From that folder two more kustomizations are created `group-apps` and `clustergroup-gitops`
-3. `group-apps` points at `/apps/clustergroups/infra-ops` this installs any apps that are needed at the clustergroup level.
-In this case it installs the metacontroller, the tmc controller, and the secretexports that allow for cluster based bootstrapping.
+3. `group-apps` points at `/apps/clustergroups/infra-ops`.
+This installs the metacontroller and the tmc controller from the `apps/base` directory. these are kustomizations that point at other git repos.
-4. `clustergroup-gitops` depends on `group-apps`
+4. `clustergroup-gitops` bootstraps the cluster specific `kustomization` called `cluster-gitops`
+5. `cluster-gitops` points at `/clusters/eks.eks-warroyo2.us-west-2.infra-ops` which creates a few more kustomizations `infrastructure`, `apps`, `infra-pre-reqs` and the tenant specific kustomizations.
+Read more about the standard repo stucture [above](#Repo structure) for details on what each kustomization's purpose is.
+6.